 Having already traversed the territory of the enigmatic Opera Ghost, we move to some altogether different mysteries with a look at horror-based detective tales.
 There’s a surprising harmony between these two concepts, and the fusion of horror and detective work has brought us some memorable motion pictures.
 The silent sleuthing of 1927’s London After Midnight, with Lon Chaney catching criminals as the saw-toothed Man in the Beaver Hat, was just the beginning.
 Since then, we’ve enjoyed seeing Bela Lugosi as the sinister Count Mora, Basil Rathbone foiling all kinds of nefarity, and a wealth of mad scientists having their secret plans discovered.
 Detective work is never more exciting than when there are monsters involved!

-The Classic Monsters Annual 2023 is only available right here on the Classic Monsters shop – you won’t find it on newsstands and it’s not available from other retailers.
+The Classic Monsters Annual 2024 is only available on the Classic Monsters shop – you won’t find it on newsstands and it can’t be ordered from other retailers.
 Inside you’ll find:

 - 84 pages

 - Packed with stills, posters, articles and info

 - Printed and finished to the highest standard